 A driveline connection line represents an idealized massless and perfectly rigid spinning shaft or translating axis.
 A driveline connection line between two ports constrains the two driveline components that are connected to the line to rotate or translate at the same velocity.

 You can branch mechanical connection lines.
-You must connect the end of any branch of a mechanical connection line to a mechanical port .
+Connect the end of any branch of a mechanical connection line to a mechanical port .

 Branching a driveline connection line modifies the physical constraints that it represents.
 All driveline components connected to the ends of a set of branched lines rotate or translate at the same velocity.
 For lines branched from a branch point, the sum of all torques or forces flowing in equals the sum of all torques or forces flowing out.
 How the torque or force is divided depends on the defining equations of the attached blocks in the rest of the system.